speedskater1610/craw/README.md

 if for any reason you want to uninstall the craw compiler run `make clean`, this will remove all of the object files and target exacutable(s)

-## To use the craw compiler
+## Progress
-at the current time of me writing this (~8am Nov 5), the craw compiler is still in the early stages of development and the lexer is the only part remotly close to being done
+- as of right now the lexer is done unless anyother problems arrise or new features get added in the future.